cryptorrivem/spl-airdrop/README.md

 This process will obtain and parse all the transactions that were sent from the keypair used.

-NOTE: Currently, the process can only manage up to 100 airdrops, need to work on obtaining more of them to avoid rpc rate limiting.
+> Currently, the process can only manage up to 100 airdrops, need to work on obtaining more of them to avoid rpc rate limiting.

 ```
 Usage: node aidrop.js sent [options]